JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/time-log.md

  - *1.5 hours* create static class to contain game state between scenes.
  - *1 hour* moved swipe rotation code to add the ability to enable and disable swipe and grab ball rotation
  - *1 hour* implemented and improved grab ball rotation - was way over complicated before...
+ - *1 hours* improve local rotation
+   - it was scaling weirdly, played around with it, found negating scalar and pseudo vector produces a much much more stable local rotation
+ - *1 hour* make tetrahedron normals inside out to show pattern properly
+ - *1 hour* creating and including icon to show center of rotation when using the swipe rotation along the Z axis

 TODO:
 Create survey scene